 Ferbert played for his bellowed Wolverines from 1893 to 1896.
 The rosters for these years listed him as a halfback/end.
 Dutch was an excellent player and so were many of his teammates.
 Look at the impressive accomplishments by Gustave Ferbert and his teammates from 1893 to 1896:

 Gus Ferbert’s Class of 1897 won more games in four years than any previous graduating class in Michigan football history.
 Their winning percentage was almost eighty-four percent (.838).
 These guys could play!
-The Michigan footballers of the Class of 1897 set the bar very high for future players and teams!
+The Wolverine footballers of the Class of 1897 set the bar very high for future players and teams!

 According to the Bentley Historical Library, Michigan’s Student-Alumni Advisory Board (of which Ferbert was a member) determined that only former students would coach the football team.
 The popular Ferbert was elected by this body to replace William Ward who had coached the team to a record of 9-1-0 in 1896.
 The rest as they say is history, albeit a short history.
 (See link below.)

 Obviously, Coach Ferbert knew about the high expectations that he and his teammates had set for the program.
 He also knew something about the expectations for playing in the newly formed Western Athletic Conference (later the Big Ten).
 Ferbert, and his teammates, finished second in the conference in 1896, losing their only conference game to eventual champion Chicago.

 Unfortunately, first year Coach Ferbert saw history repeat itself as the Wolverines had an outstanding season (6-1-1) that was blemished by two famous football coaches.
 First, a guy named Fielding H. Yost brought his scrappy team from Ohio Weslayan to Regents Field.
 He walked away with a tie (0-0) against the vaunted Wolverines.
 We would hear more about Mr. Yost later, wouldn’t we?